brongo/recolorHelper/README.md

 Alpha values ("a" or "w") will not be changed.

 **New with version 0.3:** You can override these default colors by editing the "recolor.cfg" file.
+For instructions on using the custom configuration options, see here:  https://github.com/brongo/recolorHelper/blob/main/CONFIG-README.md

 &nbsp;
 ## Usage